MaurinElectroTextile/Reactor/README.md

 ![alt tag](https://farm9.staticflickr.com/8610/16594983667_a701634597_z_d.jpg)

-The first prototype was using an ATTiny85 and a SOMO-4D (embedded audio-sound module) into an stand alone audio player electronic board made for a knitted fabric sensor.
+The first prototype was using an ATTiny85 and a SOMO-4D (embedded audio-sound module) to build a small stand alone audio player.
 [This tutoriel explain how to program ATTiny with Arduino](http://hlt.media.mit.edu/?p=1229)

 ##TODO
-- Translate in english the text project
+- Translate the text project in english
 - Replace the SOMO with less expensive module
  - [Teensy could be a good solution](https://www.pjrc.com/teensy/teensy31.html)